 Kawtar HafidiBy Louise Lerner • February 5, 2012

 Kawtar Hafidi is an experimental physicist at Argonne National Laboratory, studying how fundamental particles, namely quarks and gluons, form nucleons and nuclei.
-She leads the Women in Science and Technology (WIST) program at Argonne.
+She led the Women in Science and Technology (WIST) program at Argonne.

 How did you get interested in science?

 Well, I came from a family where both my parents didn't graduate from high school.
 At that time in Morocco it was not uncommon; many people would reach the 12th grade and leave, because under the French occupation, we didn't have universities in Morocco—you had to leave the country to go to college.
 So only a few people were highly educated.